 Questions the Agency gets asked, with answers.

-How are you planning to re-enter the Pike River Mine drift?
+When did you re-enter the Pike River Mine drift?

-Single entry – that is, a safe, manned re-entry of the approximately 2300 metre drift access tunnel in fresh air, via the current portal, with suitable safety controls in place.
+Single entry – our manned re-entry of the approximately 2300 metre drift access tunnel will be carried out in fresh air, via the current portal, with suitable safety controls in place.